stitzelj/Ficlatte/README.md

 For your local development server, you can run an email simulator by running the following command in a new terminal window:

 $ python -m smtpd -n -c DebuggingServer localhost:1025

-The challenges module requires a datepicker package be installed:

-$ pip install django-datetime-widget

 Update settings.py: